JOHN E. NANCE WRITER-IN-RESIDENCE

-The Nance Writer-In-Residence program was created in 2012 by Sally Crane Cox, who chairs the Nance Committee at Thurber House, to honor her late husband, John Nance, who was a critically acclaimed photojournalist, author, and Associated Press Bureau Chief in Manila.
-The Nance Residence program is a partnership between Thurber House and The Ohio State University.
+The Nance Writer-in-Residence Program was created in 2012 by Sally Crane Cox, who chairs the Nance Committee at Thurber House, to honor her late husband, John E. Nance, who was a critically acclaimed photojournalist, author, and Associated Press Bureau Chief in Manila.
+The Nance Residency is a partnership between Thurber House and The Ohio State University.

 Every year, we offer one talented author a month-long residency at Thurber House in Columbus, Ohio.
 The residency allows the author to focus on his/her own project(s) and is designed to provide a writer with the gift of time to develop a work in progress.
 The winning writer stays in the fully furnished, two-bedroom apartment on the third floor of Thurber House, the historic family home of James Thurber.